rambo/QaikuBackup/README.md

 [apidoc]: http://www.qaiku.com/api/usage/

+## So what ?

+AFAIUnderstand Twitter has *very* similar API, so knock yourself out and adjust the code to make backups of twitter streams.

 ## Status

 Dumping channels and user-streams works, resources like attached images are copied to local storage as well.
 The dumper will attempt to be somewhat nice to the Qaiku server limit